 September 16, 2016 – 2019, Museum of the Big Bend, Alpine, Texas, will host A Feeling of Humanity: Western Art from the Ken Ratner Collection, an exhibition of 70 works of art including paintings, drawings and prints by contemporary artists and also John Sloan, Robert Henri and Eugene Higgins.

 Reception: Friday, 6-8 PM.
 On Saturday, September 17, Mr. Ratner will give a talk on collecting works of art and his private collection.

-I am honored to have my work in this traveling exhibition which began at the Mattatuck Museum, Waterbury, CT, and continued at Rockwell Museum of American Art, Corning, NY, Bone Creek Museum of Agrarian Art, Davis City, NE, and the St. George Museum, St. George, UT.
+I am honored to have my work in this traveling exhibition which began at the Mattatuck Museum, Waterbury, CT, and continued at Rockwell Museum of American Art, Corning, NY, Bone Creek Museum of Agrarian Art, David City, NE, and the St. George Art Museum, St. George, UT.
 The Museum of the Big Bend is the exhibition’s final destination.
 At the conclusion of the show my paintings will be on loan at the museum.